United Concept Trainers Corporate Bio

 Since the launch in 2010, United Concept Trainers has provided solutions to hundreds of organizations in the public and private sector.

 Norm Chapman, Chief Executive Officer

+He earned his bachelor’s degree in Industrial Technology and Master’s in Education at Humboldt State University.
 Norm is married and has four children and fourteen grandchildren.

 Bryan Chapman, President/Chief Operating Officer

 Bryan Chapman serves as President and Chief Operating Officer of United Concept Trainers.
 His expertise is in directional strategy and has spent most of his career in small business.
 Like growing a business, Bryan will undertake just about anything where he can see the results of his labors.
 He loves to be busy and when he is not spending time with his wife and four children he is fishing, hunting, woodworking, or doing a hundred other hobbies.

 His fourth child, Brylie Storm Chapman, is named after her grandpa, Norm.
 “Stormin’ Norman” is the nickname he got in the U.S. Coast Guard.